Search Car Rental

-DriveAway Holidays offers the best rates and choices with reputable suppliers, such as Avis, Hertz, Europcar, Thrifty & Red Spot.
+DriveAway offers the best rates and choices with reputable suppliers, such as Avis, Hertz, Europcar, Thrifty & Red Spot.
 Our Suppliers are located throughout major and remote areas of Australia.
 Airport collections offer convenience with depots located in the airport terminal or shuttle services are available.

 A full valid driver’s licence is required for a minimum of 1 year.
 An international drivers licence is required for all non-English licence holders only.